giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 ![Adding a nodepool](nodepool.png)

-For the vintage product family, if you did not yet attach a node pool to the WC as shown above, you can now add one by clicking the "Add node pool" button.
+For the vintage product family, if you didn't yet attach a node pool to the WC as shown above, you can now add one by clicking the "Add node pool" button.

 Using the command line, you can also watch the creation and status of the workload cluster: